mbattipaglia3/Ruoli-in-visibili/README.md

 # Ruoli (in)visibili: _nomina agentis_ sportivi e _bias_ di genere in traduzione automatica
+# (In)visible Roles: Sporting nomina agentis and gender bias in Machine Translation

-TThis repository provides domain-specific terminology (_nomina agentis_ and sports role names) and scripts to support the analysis of gender-related phenomena in machine translation of sports journalism texts.
+This repository provides domain-specific terminology (_nomina agentis_ and sports role names) and scripts to support the analysis of gender-related phenomena in machine translation of sports journalism texts.

 ## Repository contents
 - `data/`: lexical resources released under their original licenses (see [data/README.md](data/README.md) and per-file READMEs).